 One of the most common signs of kidney damage is hematuria (blood in the urine).
-The blood may or may not be seen with the naked eye, so urine tests might be needed in some cases.
+The blood may or may not be seen with the naked eye, so urine tests might sometimes be needed.

-Bruises on the Back or on the Abdomen
+- Bruises on the Back or the Abdomen

-The kidneys are located in the middle of the back, under your rib cage.
+The kidneys are in the middle of the back, under your rib cage.
 They can be damaged by a blunt force coming from either side – your back or your abdomen.
-Children are especially susceptible to suffer kidney damage because of their different physiology.
-If you notice bruising on your abdomen or back, check for kidney damage as well.
+Children are especially susceptible to suffering kidney damage because of their different physiology.
+Check for kidney damage if you notice bruising on your stomach or back.

 If you have one or more of these symptoms or you’re just not feeling very well after your accident, schedule a doctor’s appointment and go through all the necessary tests to get a diagnosis.

-Keep copies of your medical records and test results and write down a daily log of your symptoms and mental state.
-This evidence will help you get the compensation you need to cover your medical expenses, lost wages, hospital admissions and other costs involved during your recovery period.
+Keep copies of your medical records and test results, and write a daily log of your symptoms and mental state.
+This evidence will help you get the compensation you need to cover your medical expenses, lost wages, hospital admissions, and other costs during your recovery period.

 Free Consultation with a St. Louis Car Accident Lawyer